eclipse-archived/smarthome/docs/documentation/development/bindings/thing-handler.md

 # Thing Handler Implementation

-The *ThingHandler* has a lot of responsibilities like managing the communication between the framework and the external system, maintaining the lifecycle of a thing and it also must care about configuration changes.
+A `ThingHandler` handles the communication between the Eclipse SmartHome framework and an entity from the real world, e.g. a physical device, a web service, represented by a `Thing`.

+The communication is bidirectional.
+The framework informs a thing handler about commands, state and configuration updates, and so on, by the corresponding handler methods.
+The handler can notify the framework about changes like state and status updates, updates of the whole thing, by a `ThingHandlerCallback`.

 In this section the ThingHandler API is described in more detail and you get hints how to implement your binding.

-## The BaseThingHandler Class
+## The BaseThingHandler

-Eclipse SmartHome comes with a useful abstract base class named `BaseThingHandler`.
+Eclipse SmartHome provides an abstract base class named `BaseThingHandler`.
 It is recommended to use this class, because it covers a lot of common logic.
 Most of the explanations are based on the assumption, that the binding inherits from the BaseThingHandler in all concrete `ThingHandler` implementations.
 Nevertheless if there are reasons why you can not use the base class, the binding can also directly implement the `ThingHandler` interface.

 The communication between the framework and the ThingHandler is bidirectional.
 If the framework wants the binding to do something or just notfiy it about changes, it calls methods like `handleCommand`, `handleUpdate` or `thingUpdated`.
 If the ThingHandler wants to inform the framework about changes, it uses a callback.
 The `BaseThingHandler` provides convience methods like `updateState`, `updateStatus` `updateThing` or `triggerChannel`, that can be used to inform the framework about changes.

-## Lifecycle
+## Life cycle

-The `ThingHandler` has a well defined lifecycle.
-The two most important lifecycle methods are: `initialize` and `dispose`.
+The `ThingHandler` has a well defined life cycle.
+The two most important life cycle methods are: `initialize` and `dispose`.
 The `initialize` method is called, when the handler is started and `dispose` is called just before the handler is stopped.
 Therefore the methods can be used to allocate and deallocate resources.

 ### Startup

 The startup of a handler is divided in two essential steps:

-1. Handler is registered: `ThingHandler` instance created and registered as an OSGi service.
-Handler is visible to the framework.
+1. Handler is registered: `ThingHandler` instance is created by a `ThingHandlerFactory` and tracked by the framework.
+In addition, the handler can be registered as a service if required, e.g. as `FirmwareUpdateHandler` or `ConfigStatusProvider`.

-2. Handler is initialized: `initialize` method is called, if all 'required' configuration parameters of the Thing are present.
-Handler is ready to work (methods like `handleCommand`, `handleUpdate` or `thingUpdated` can be called).
+2. Handler is initialized: `ThingHandler.initialize()` is called by the framework in order to initialize the handler.
+This method is only called if all 'required' configuration parameters of the Thing are present.
+The handler is ready to work (methods like `handleCommand`, `handleUpdate` or `thingUpdated` can be called).

 The diagram below illustrates the startup of a handler in more detail.
 The life cycle is controlled by the `ThingManager`.

 ![thing_life_cycle_startup](diagrams/thing_life_cycle_startup.png)

-The `ThingManager` tracks all Things and mediates the communication between the `Thing` and the `ThingHandler` from the binding.
-Therefore it tracks `ThingHandlerFactory`s and calls `ThingHandlerFactory.registerHandler(Thing)` for each thing, that was added.
-A `ThingHandlerFactory` has to create a new `ThingHandler` instance and and must register the instance as an OSGi service.
+The `ThingManager` mediates the communication between a `Thing` and a `ThingHandler` from the binding.
+The `ThingManager` creates for each Thing a `ThingHandler` instance using a `ThingHandlerFactory`.
+Therefore, it tracks all `ThingHandlerFactory`s from the binding.

-The `ThingHandlerTracker` notifies the `ThingManager` about the registered `ThingHandler` instance and determines if the `Thing` is initializable or not.
-A `Thing` is considered as *initializable* if all 'required' configuration parameters (cf. property *parameter.required* in [Configuration Description](xml-reference.html)) are available.
-If so, the method `ThingHandler.initialize()` is called in order to initialize the `Thing`.
-If the initialization is done, the status must be set to `ONLINE` resp. `OFFLINE` (cf. [Thing Status](../../concepts/things.html#thing-status)).
-Only Things in status `ONLINE` or `OFFLINE` are considered as *initialized*.
+The `ThingManager` determines if the `Thing` is initializable or not.
+A `Thing` is considered as *initializable* if all *required* configuration parameters (cf. property *parameter.required* in [Configuration Description](xml-reference.html)) are available.
+If so, the method `ThingHandler.initialize()` is called.

+Only Things with status (cf. [Thing Status](../../concepts/things.html#thing-status)) *ONLINE* or *OFFLINE* are considered as *initialized* by the framework.
+To achieve that, the status must be reported to the framework by a callback.
+Furthermore, the framework expects `initialize()` to be non-blocking and to return quickly.
+For longer running initializations, the implementation has to take care of scheduling a separate job which must set the status at the end.

 If the `Thing` is not initializable the configuration can be updated via `ThingHandler.handleConfigurationUpdate(Map)`.
-The binding has to notify the `ThingManager` about the updated configuration.
+The binding has to notify the `ThingManager` about the updated configuration by a callback.
 The `ThingManager` tries to initialize the `ThingHandler` resp. `Thing` again.

-After the handler is initialized (`initialize()` has been called, Thing has status `ONLINE` / `OFFLINE`), the handler must be ready to handle methods calls like `handleCommand` and `handleUpdate`, as well as `thingUpdated`.
+After the handler is initialized, the handler must be ready to handle methods calls like `handleCommand` and `handleUpdate`, as well as `thingUpdated`.

 ### Shutdown

 The shutdown of a handler is also divided in two essential steps:

-1. Handler is unregistered: Unregistering handler as OSGi service.
-Handler is not visible anymore to the framework.
+1. Handler is unregistered: `ThingHandler` instance is no longer tracked by the framework.
+The `ThingHandlerFactory` can unregister handler services (e.g. `FirmwareUpdateHandler` or `ConfigStatusProvider`) if registered, or release resources.

-2. Handler is disposed: `disposed` method is called.
+2. Handler is disposed: `ThingHandler.disposed()` method is called.
+The framework expects `dispose()` to be non-blocking and to return quickly.
+For longer running disposals, the implementation has to take care of scheduling a separate job.

 ![thing_life_cycle_shutdown](diagrams/thing_life_cycle_shutdown.png)